-MP and PP students have separate set texts, studied in Trinity.
+MP and PP students have separate set texts, studied in the summer term, or Trinity in Oxford-speak.
 Since you don't study these until later on, it is less urgent that you read them now, but you may wish to do so anyway.

 For MP students, the relevant text is Frege's Foundations of Arithmetic.
 If you want to get hold of a copy now, you should make sure it is Gottlob Frege (1980) The Foundations of Arithmetic, rev. 2nd edition, transl. and ed. by J. L. Austin (Blackwell).
 (A recent translation by Dale Jacquette is more easily obtained, but it is terrible.)

 For PP students, the relevant text the Leibniz-Clarke Correspondence.
 If you want to get hold of a copy, the edition to get is R. G. Alexander, ed.
 (1977) The Leibniz-Clarke Correspondence (Manchester UP).